WordlessMeteor/LoL-Dragon-Change/README.md

 				- [Updating According to Modification Time] is meant to reflect the **changes** between online and local data resources.
 					- In a case where the **modification times** of some local data resources are **later** than those of the corresponding online data resources, whereas the **actual content** of these local data resources is **earlier** than that of their corresponding online data resources, running this mode *won't update* these local data resources.
 			- While updating DataDragon data resources, users need to **follow the hint of the program**: first download the latest compressed tarball of DataDragon database, then decompress it, and finally provide the decompression directory.
+			- For resources updated online, **an appropriate proxy** may accelerate the data capture process.
 6. The program set is adapted from `create_custom_lobby.py` in the home directory.
 # Notes on Instructions
 1. The whole program set is made of Python programs.
 Users are highly suggested to download the latest version of Python from [Python official website](www.python.org).
 (A version that isn't latest is also OK, but please make sure it's not too early, either [xD])